influxdata/docs-v2/content/enterprise_influxdb/v1.9/tools/influxd-ctl.md

 ## `influxd-ctl` cluster management utility

-The `influxd-ctl` utility provides commands for managing your InfluxDB Enterprise clusters.
 Use the `influxd-ctl` cluster management utility to manage your cluster nodes, back up and restore data, and rebalance clusters.
 The `influxd-ctl` utility is available on all [meta nodes](/enterprise_influxdb/v1.9/concepts/glossary/#meta-node).